 ILT was first explored by B. E. A. Saleh and others at the University of Wisconsin-Madison.
-For example, in 1981 Saleh and Sayegh [9] found optimized photomasks by "pixel flipping", a variation of steepest descent optimization.
+For example, in 1981 Saleh and Sayegh found optimized photomasks by "pixel flipping", a variation of steepest descent optimization.
 They started with an initial guess, randomly flipped individual pixels, accepted changes that improved the quality of the solution (and rejected changes that degraded the solution), and repeated this process until the system converged on an optimal photomask.
-A few years later, Saleh and Nashold [10] described an algorithm using a sequence of projection operators in order to find a band limited function (corresponding to a continuous-tone or gray scale mask) which would optimally result in the desired image.
+A few years later, Saleh and Nashold described an algorithm using a sequence of projection operators in order to find a band limited function (corresponding to a continuous-tone or gray scale mask) which would optimally result in the desired image.
 Later, the same authors used a similar approach to find complex valued functions that corresponded to continuous tone phase masks.

-In the early '90s, Yong Liu and Avideh Zakhor (at Berkeley) wrote a series of papers [11] describing various approaches to ILT.
+In the early '90s, Yong Liu and Avideh Zakhor at Berkeley wrote a series of papers describing various approaches to ILT.
 In one case, they used branch and bound and the simplex method.
-In another, they used what they called a "bacteria" algorithm in order to satisfy mask constraints.
+In another, they used what they called a "bacteria" algorithm, allowing a randomly chosen mask object to change its position, or to expand/contract on a certain edge, in order to satisfy mask constraints.

-In 2001, Rosenbluth et. al. (at IBM) described an ILT algorithm that analyzed diffraction orders in order to jointly optimize the photomask and the stepper illumination [12].
+In 2001, Rosenbluth et. al. at IBM described an ILT algorithm that analyzed diffraction orders in order to jointly optimize the photomask and the stepper illumination.
 This approach solved first for an optimal wavefront and then in a second step tried to find the optimal photomask to generate the same diffraction pattern.

-Although the researchers described above made significant contributions to the development of ILT, there are many others who have also made important contributions: for example, the work done by Wang. et. al. [13] (at Stanford, and later Numerical Technologies), and the OPERA program, by Oh et. al. (at Wonkwang University in South Korea) [14].
-Most recently, Fuhner and Erdmann of the Fraunhofer
+Although the researchers described above made significant contributions to the development of ILT, there are many others who have also made important contributions: for example, the work done by Wang. et. al. at Stanford, and later Numerical Technologies, and the OPERA program, by Oh et. al. at

-Institute developed ILT using genetic algorithms [15].
+Wonkwang University in South Korea.
+Most recently, Fuhner and Erdmann of the Fraunhofer Institute developed ILT using genetic algorithms.
 The above summary is merely intended as a survey and is certainly not one hundred percent inclusive.